cgtennis/kubernetes-example-angular-spring-boot/employee-manager-ui/README.md

 ```

 ### resolve build error `opensslErrorStack: [ 'error:03000086:digital envelope routines::initialization error' ]`

+if build / run this project under Angular 18.17.1, you may get some SSL error.
+Below is some workaround.

 https://stackoverflow.com/questions/74726224/opensslerrorstack-error03000086digital-envelope-routinesinitialization-e

 Option 2.
 Open a terminal and paste these as described: